 Single low level instances of negative behaviour which attracts a consequence log will not result in any negative behaviour point being added to a student's SIMS profile.
-Repeated instances of poor behaviour will result in consequences applied from further up the Consequences ladder.
+Repeated instances of poor behaviour will result in consequences applied from further up the Consequences Ladder.
 Persistent negative behaviour will begin to attract behaviour points on a 1-50 system.
-See examples below:
+These points remain on a student's record throughout their JCoSS career and are used to prompt various levels of support and sanctions (see appendix ).
+These thresholds are upper limits by which further steps ought to be taken - interventions form external agencies (e.g. PRU), managed move and permanent exclusion may be triggered earlier if deemed necessary.